|Information on Access or Accommodations

 for further information and assistance:

-- For accommodation concerns related to Atlantic County Government's
+- For accommodation concerns or questions related to Atlantic County Government's

 programs, activities or services contact Kathleen Quish, ADA Coordinator

 at 609 645 7700 ext.
 4519.
 (TTY uses NJ Relay 1 800 852 7899).